das-labor/panopticon/doc/regions.rst

    // The file that's being loaded blob com("/path/to/file.com");

-   // The layer that simulates the mapping of the COM file into RAM layer_loc mapping(new layer("file.com",com));
+   // The layer that simulates mapping the COM file into RAM layer_loc mapping(new layer("file.com",com));

    // COM files are always mapped at 0100h